 The course prepares students to work in hospitals, clinics, nursing homes, and home health agencies.
-It is also a prerequisite to the licensure programs.
+It is also a pre-requisite to the licensure programs.
 Classroom, laboratory, and faculty supervised clinical learning experiences are offered.
 A Certificate of Completion (COC) is awarded after successful completion of the course.
 The course is offered for 10 weeks during the semester.
 Students will be supervised by their instructor with a ratio of 6:1 at all clinical sites.
 Students must pass all nursing math theory and clinical components in order to pass the course.
 (Note: 4 lecture credits, 2 clinical laboratory credits)

-NUR 150/150L Fundamentals of Nursing (8) Prerequisite: NUR100/100L or equivalent, HEA 151
+NUR 150/150L: Fundamentals of Nursing (8)

+Prerequisite: NUR100/100L or equivalent

 This is a beginning-nursing course that explores the basic concepts and skills relevant to nursing practice.
 Emphasis is on the knowledge and application of the nursing process and evidence-based nursing in approaching patient care situations in the acute care settings under the supervision of the faculty.
+A safe practice of faculty to student ratio is 1:5 at all clinical sites.
 Students must pass all nursing math, theory and clinical components in order to pass the course.
 (Note: 4 lecture credits, 4 clinical laboratory credits)

-NUR 155 Nursing Perspectives (2) Prerequisite: NUR 100/100L
+NUR 155: Nursing Perspectives (2)

+Prerequisite: NUR 100/100L